magarena/magarena/release/README.txt

-    add effect 'SN gets [pt] for each [target]' add ability 'when [permanent] deals damage to you, [effect]' add ability 'At the beginning of combat on your turn, [effect]'
+    add effect 'SN gets [pt] for each [target]' add ability 'when [permanent] deals damage to you, [effect]' add ability 'At the beginning of combat on your turn, [effect]' add ability 'when [permanent] deals combat damage to an opponent, [effect]' and 'when [permanent] becomes the target of [spell/ability], [effect]

-    reveal face down creature when it leaves the battlefield Catch error on resume duel if player deck invalid (fixes #220). fix #219 Ancient Grudge was targeting artifact or enchantment show real card definition only if controller is human, fixes issue #215 Disable Generate Deck button unless deck generator is random.
+    reveal face down creature when it leaves the battlefield Catch error on resume duel if player deck invalid (fixes #220). fix #219 Ancient Grudge was targeting artifact or enchantment
+    Fix: correct oracle and ability for Beasts of Bogardan - include nontoken show real card definition only if controller is human, fixes issue #215 Disable Generate Deck button unless deck generator is random.
 Fixes #167. move clearing of message into clearValidChoices, Ensures it is the next event after choices are cleared, possible fix for #200